Manasa-6624/shopping_trends_analysis/README.md

 The complete EDA Process is completed by three easy steps those are as follows-

-Data Collection:- I had acquired a dataset containing relevant shopping data.
+1.Data Collection:- I had acquired a dataset containing relevant shopping data.
 This could include information such as purchase history, customer demographics, product details, and transaction timestamps. this is a csv file.

-Data Cleaning and Preprocessing: The data cleaning process is one of the most important step in data analytics where we actually clean the data according to our requirement.
+2.Data Cleaning and Preprocessing: The data cleaning process is one of the most important step in data analytics where we actually clean the data according to our requirement.
 This includes Following steps such as:

 Handle missing or incomplete data.
 Convert data types if needed.